jodisfields/wiki.jodisand.me/docs/red-team-tools.md

 <img src="https://user-images.githubusercontent.com/100603074/210680426-20a92131-56f9-43ad-be82-f449e3215dda.png" height="300">
 </p>

-Some of the tools may be specifically designed for red teaming, while others are more general-purpose and can be adapted for use in a red teaming context.

-> 🔗 If you are a Blue Teamer, check out [BlueTeam-Tools](https://github.com/A-poc/BlueTeam-Tools)

 > **Warning**
 >
 > _The materials in this repository are for informational and educational purposes only.
 They are not intended for use in any illegal activities._

-> **Note**
->
-> _Hide Tool List headings with the arrow._
->
-> _Click 🔙 to get back to the list._

 # Tool List